Effects of self-avoidance on the packing of stiff rods on ellipsoids: Analysis

-An oblate spheroid ($\delta <0$) exhibits a very different behaviour.
-When $u=0$, the ground state continuously becomes more ordered along the azimuthal direction ($\sigma = 0.5$) both as $\epsilon$ gets larger (stiffer) and as $\delta$ gets closer to $-1$ (flatter ellipsoid).
-However, when self - avoidance is strong relative to the persistence length an abrupt, non-continuous transition occurs.
-Suddenly, from $\sigma \sim 0.5$ the order parameter jumps to $\sigma \sim 0$.
-This transition occurs since for strong self - avoidance (or high densities), entropy plays an important role, similar to hard - spheres' packing.
-In such a case, filaments will strongly align, and due to the broken symmetry of the problem there are just more available, non - intersecting configurations aligning with the polar order rather than the azimuthal where there is essentially a single configuration with low energy.
-In this aspect the $\delta =0$ case should be understood as the limit $\delta \rightarrow 0$.
-This is because we solved for a finite value of $\delta$ which corresponds to a broken symmetry (axial rather the spherical).
-Setting $\delta =0$ in Eq. \eqref{eq:mean field central} one can easily see that $\sigma = 0.33$ is the only solution in this case, which under global averaging does not differentiate between ordered or disordered states (due to high symmetry of this case).
+An oblate spheroid, describe by $\delta <0$, exhibits a very different behaviour.
+When {there is no self-avoidance} $u=0$, the ground state continuously becomes more ordered along the azimuthal direction ($\sigma = 0.5$) both as $\epsilon$ gets larger (stiffer filaments) and as $\delta$ gets closer to $-1$ ({namely, a} flatter ellipsoid).
+However, when self-avoidance is strong relative to the persistence length{,} an abrupt, discontinuous transition occurs.
+Suddenly, the order parameter jumps from $\sigma \sim 0.5$ to $\sigma \sim 0$.
+This transition occurs since for strong self-avoidance (or high densities), entropy plays an important role, similar to the role of entropy in hard-sphere packing.
+In such a case, filaments will strongly align, and due to the broken symmetry of the problem there are many more available non-intersecting configurations aligning {along the polar direction (polar order)} rather than the azimuthal where there is essentially a single configuration with low energy. {This implies that polar packings enjoy larger entropy than azimuthal packings.} An important issue is that the $\delta =0$ case, {which corresponds to a sphere}, should be understood here as the limit $\delta \rightarrow 0$.
+This is because {our discussion assumes a} finite value of $\delta$, or in simple words assumes that the symmetry of the container is broken.
+Setting $\delta =0$ in Eq. \eqref{eq:mean field central} one can easily see that $\sigma = 0.33$ is the only solution in this case, which under global averaging does not differentiate between ordered or disordered states (due to {the} high symmetry of {the sphere}).

-As expected, for a given $\epsilon$, the aforementioned jump of the ground state occurs at lower $\delta$ as $u$ gets stronger (Fig. \ref{fig: sig_vs_delta}).
-Similarly, at given $\delta$ the critical $u$ at which the transition occurs, grows with $\epsilon$ (see Fig. \ref{fig: sig_vs_u}).
-Finally, as in any first order transition, metastable states appear near it {(see appendix \ref{app: metastable})}.
+As expected, for a given $\epsilon$, the aforementioned jump of the ground state occurs at lower values of $\delta$ as $u$ gets stronger (see Fig. \ref{fig: sig_vs_delta}).
+Similarly, at {a} given $\delta${,} the critical $u$ at which the transition occurs, grows with $\epsilon$ (see Fig. \ref{fig: sig_vs_u}).
+Finally, as in any first order transition, metastable states appear around it, and we leave a more comprehensive discussion of them for \cite{supp}.